CyprienGille/DnDWithin/README.md

 # DnD Within

+**Due to other projects, this repository is in maintenance mode and will not be updated with new features for now.
+New issues will still be worked on, albeit probably slowly.**

 *An editable digital character sheet for Dungeons & Dragons 5E.*

 ![An illustration of the user interface of DnDWithin](example_1.png)